Snap Polls

 Winter 2019-2020 Snap Poll XII: The 2020 Primary, Impeachment, and Trump's Foreign Policy

-The poll was open 10/30/2019-12/14/2019.
+The poll was open October 20 - December 14, 2019.
 Of the 4,752 scholars across the U.S. that we contacted, 971 responded.
-The resulting response rate is approximately 20.43 percent.
+The resulting response rate is approximately 20.43 percent You can access our snap poll report here.

 October 2018 Snap Poll XI: What Experts Make of Trump's Foreign Policy

 The poll was open October 23 - 27, 2018.
 Of the 4,884 scholars across the U.S. that we contacted, 1,157 responded.
 The resulting response rate is approximately 23.68 percent.
+You can access a summary of the representativeness of this poll here.

 Winter 2017 Snap Poll X (Embedded in the Faculty Survey): JCPOA and Trump Foreign Policy

-The survey was open October through November 2017.
+The poll was open October through November 2017.
 Of the 4,849 scholars across the U.S. that we contacted, 1,541 responded to at least one question of the survey.
 The resulting response rate is approximately 31.71 percent.

 October 2016 Snap Poll IX: U.S. Foreign Policy and the 2016 Presidential Election